DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

   should choose a data type that your algorithm may input and use that to model your test data.

+*Note:* As with every methodology assignment, you should work on this individually (discuss with your partner, but code the solution separately).
+Once the assignment is turned in, you can use both your test data.

 ---

 ## Assignment 8